This GED Language Arts Study Guide explains everything you’ll have to learn and understand if you want to pass the GED Language Arts Test.

 When you’ve read the question carefully and looked at the answers, try to eliminate the answer options that you know are definitely wrong.
 This way, you can concentrate on a smaller pool of answers to choose from.

 If an answer obviously does not refer to what’s being asked, you know that answer cannot be correct.
 Make sure that the answer option you choose is matching the question’s context clues.
 If an answer has absolutes such as never, must, or always, those options are generally incorrect, so start with eliminating those answers as they usually are not correct.

 Although the time restraints on the GED Language Arts subtest should be enough to complete the test in a timely manner, you should keep going at the correct pace.

 Check the time regularly and remember to “budget” your precious time.
 You shouldn’t dwell on those questions that you really don’t know the answer to.
 Just skip these questions and move on.

-On the other hand, try not to rush the questions that you’re sure you know, or that you think that you know.
+On the other hand, try not to rush the questions that you’re sure you know, or that you think you know.
 Read them twice carefully.
 That will allow you to come up with the best answer choice.
-It happens but too often that some careless mistake is what separates a top GED Language Arts score from a mediocre score.
+It happens but too often, that some careless mistake is what separates a top GED Language Arts score from a mediocre score.

 9. Edit and proofread your extended response

 Make sure you’ll save the last 10 minutes or so for proofreading your extended response!
 Check what you’ve written for organizational mistakes, spelling mistakes, grammatical errors, and perhaps unclear statements.